tnebooks/12th-zoology/content.en/zoology/organisms-and-populations/_index.md

 Stable environment, density dependent

+## Population Regulation

-**11.11 Population Regulation** The inherent tendency of all animal
+The inherent tendency of all animal

 populations is to increase in number.
 But it does not increase indefinitely.
 Once the carrying capacity of the environment is reached, population numbers remain static or fluctuate depending on environmental conditions.
 This is regulated by many factors which are